 If you have been charged with a drug offense, it can be a frightening and possibly life-altering experience.
-The charges can carry several criminal punishments, including jail time or steep fines.
+The charges can carry several criminal punishments, including jail time steep fines, probation, or a combination.
 In addition, the charges can potentially affect your ability to find a job or housing.

 Most drug charges are either state felonies or misdemeanors, but the charges also are federal offenses, which often have very harsh penalties.
 If charged by the U.S. government with certain quantities, a person may face mandatory minimum sentences and millions of dollars in fines.

 There may be ways to reduce your drug charges or have them dropped entirely.
 For example, if the arresting officer conducted an illegal search and seizure of your home or person, the evidence could be found inadmissible.
 Your Tallahassee drug defense lawyer may be able to fight to have your drug charges dismissed or reduced.

 Hiring an experienced drug attorney in Tallahassee is extremely important if you have been charged with a Florida drug offense.
 The attorneys at Pumphrey Law have knowledge of Florida’s drug laws and have successfully defended various drug charges.